jsconsole/chrome-jsconsole/README.md

 ### CONTRIBUTING
 - ### Setup
     - [Fork **jsconsole.github.io**](https://help.github.com/articles/fork-a-repo) and clone it on your system.
+    -  Install all the required dependencies by running `npm install` and `bower install`.
+    -  Build this project by running `gulp build`.
+This creates `dist` folder containing files of your chrome-extension.
-    -  Create a new branch out off `master` for your fix/feature. `git checkout -b new-feature`
+    -  Create a new branch out off `master` for your fix/feature by running `git checkout -b new-feature`.

 - ### Things to remember
     - Do not fix multiple issues in a single commit.
 Keep them one thing per commit so that they can be picked easily in case only few commits require to be merged.
     - Before submitting a patch, rebase your branch on upstream `master` to make life easier for the merger.
     - **DO NOT** commit automatic build files or folders (`dist/** || node_modules || etc`) in your commits.

+### TODOs

+* Add separate watchers for HTML, CSS and JS files.
+* Delete `app/scripts` folder once `dist` folder has been made after every `gulp build`.
+* Install CSS-linter.
+* Write unit-test.

 ### License